Colaveloper/IS25-AM12/README.md

 The implementation supports the **complete rule set** of the game, including both the **Second Flight** and the optional **Test Flight** mode.

-Each player can independently choose their preferred combination of interface (GUI or TUI) and communication protocol (Socket or RMI), and still take part in the same game.
+Each player can independently choose their preferred combination of interface (GUI or TUI) and communication protocol (Socket or RMI) and still take part in the same game.

 The GUI is implemented in **JavaFX**, with responsive layouts for different screen sizes.
 The TUI supports **UTF-8 encoding** and, where possible, clears the console for a better experience.